 - A nice village: it's always interesting to see how the other half lives and we've tried to select some places where you can look at some nice houses and discuss whether you would like to live there - Circular walks: we've tried to come up with circular (ish) walks, but there might be some interesting side paths which we've suggested and sometimes these require returning by the same route. - A good pub: and why not?
 In my mind, each of these walks operates as follows: you finish work slightly early on a summer's evening, drive to the suggested parking spot, do a good, brisk walk and then sit outside a nice country pub.
 Where possible we've suggested that you park at the pub. - Some exercise for Daisy: uppermost in Daisy's mind was her desire that each walk should contain a stretch where she could be off the lead.
 This wasn't always possible with walks around villages but nevertheless she pronounced herself happy with every walk included in this book!
 For longer walks, I'm also aware that Daisy will need a drink so a stream, lake, horse trough is a very useful landmark on the walk.
-By the way, all the pubs are happy to have dogs (at time of printing!).
+By the way, all the pubs are happy to have dogs (at time of printing!). - Please note our NEW 'Difficult for Dogs' (DD) symbol where stiles are not easily managed.
+Daisy says she's not getting older, the stiles are just getting higher!

-Daisy absolutely insists that we regularly re-trace the walks in case anything has changed, but if you spot any errors then please let me know - we will both be mortified and will correct the error immediately and re-publish on www.rrgordon.com
+Daisy absolutely insists that we regularly re-trace the walks in case anything has changed, but if you spot any errors please let me know - we will both be mortified and will correct immediately and re-publish on www.rrgordon.com rod@rrgordon.com

-Rod Gordon rod@rrgordon.com